 Responsible alcohol marketing

-We will continue to champion responsible drinking through our people, our partnerships and portfolio, and educate consumers that when they’re driving, they shouldn’t be drinking.
+We will continue to champion a safe and social drinking culture through our people, our partnerships and portfolio, and educate consumers that when they’re driving, they shouldn’t be drinking.
 We will also work with our retail customers to boost the visibility of low and no alcohol products in-store and continue to grow the low and no category as a whole.